Powered by MOMENTUM MEDIA

 “With this green light, we will soon attempt the first orbital test flight of an Australian-made rocket from Australian soil,” said the firm’s founder, Adam Gilmour.

-It comes after Gilmour’s Bowen Orbital Spaceport in North Queensland was granted its own separate licence to operate in March, and the company completed a wet dress rehearsal in September.
+It comes after Gilmour’s Bowen Orbital Spaceport in North Queensland was granted its own separate licence to operate in March, and the company completed a wet dress rehearsal in September, all the way to T-10 seconds.

 The news of the permit’s granting brings to an end the drawn-out saga, which at one point saw founder Adam Gilmour argue the Australian Space Agency was to blame for the delay.